The Soul's Journey Through the Ancient Egyptian Afterlife

 Each would look for a specific sin, and it was up to the person being judged to convince the gods that they never committed that particular sin.
 It was recommended by the Book of the Dead for the soul to name each god before making his argument.
 The Book of the Dead also informed the soul of what sin each god was looking for, giving them a better chance of convincing the 42 judges of their innocence.
 If each god was convinced, then the deceased was allowed past and entered the Reed Fields (also known as Aaru) by crossing the Lake of Flowers.

 For the Egyptians, Paradise was nearly identical to what they had in the mortal realm.
 One would find loved ones, animals, pets, and one's home.
 The only difference is that one would never die here.
 That transition was already complete, and would not need to be repeated.
+It is implied, however, that one day the universe as we know it would cease to exist, and at that time, all the souls who survived judgment would return to be as one with the great Primordial Sea until the next universe was created from the waters.

 One of the defining features of the Egyptian afterlife is what is not actually present.
 Most religions promise eternal torment for those who commit evil deeds in life.
 The Egyptians promise something far more sinister- complete oblivion.
 Also unique to the Egyptian afterlife is the idea of a split immortal soul.
 Many consider the immortal soul to be a whole and singular entity.
 Most interesting of all is the Egyptian idea of Paradise.
 The ability to continue one's existence in essentially the same state as it was in the mortal realm spoke to a deep contentment within the Egyptians.
 They could not envision any place better than what they already had on Earth.